 The Board is keen to receive feedback from current and prospective shareholders.
 The Chairman and other Directors can be contacted through the Company Secretary or Corporate Broker and, where appropriate, are available for discussion about governance and the Company more generally.
 You may also reach out to the Company's Investor Relations team through the Company's website, www.mplflimited.com.

-(23) As at 12 April 2023, certain directors maintain additional directorships in companies that are not listed on EU recognised stock exchanges.
+(22) As at the issuance date of this Annual Report, certain directors maintain additional directorships in companies that are not listed on EU recognised stock exchanges.
 Details may be obtained from the Company Secretary.

 Listing Requirements